Qantas Slashed Prices To Australia For The Weekend

 When Crocodile Dundee came out, waaaaaaay waaay back in 1986, Australia felt like a world apart.
 But in 2018, it feels more like our next door neighbor.
-With flights getting cheaper and direct routes getting more common, going to Australia entails “a sleep, a feed, a movie, and a cuppa” in Aussie-talk.
+With flights getting cheaper and direct routes getting more common, going to Australia entails “a sleep, a feed, a movie, a crap, and a cuppa” in Dundee-talk.
 That’s pretty accurate.
 In fact, assuming you get a solid sleep, you’re guaranteed to end up in the “do I try to squeeze two movies in?” conundrum.
 And you probably can’t.

 Point being: Australia has become pretty accessible for a one week trip.
 And now, with prices tumbling, that’s even truer.
 Especially this weekend, when Qantas is holding a deep cut sale for tickets on their new fleet of Boeing 787-9 Dreamliners.
 The sale has tickets that will get you all over Australia from all over the United States for less than $1,000.
-When you’re in that range, you’re stoked.
+When you’re in that range, you’re pretty stoked.

 Seriously, you can leave from: